tosiron/jazznet/README.md

  * [Contact](#contact)
  </details>

-The jazznet dataset is a dataset containing 101GB of audio recordings of 162520 fundamental piano jazz patterns: chords, arpeggios, scales, and chord progressions, and their inversions.
+The jazznet dataset is a dataset containing 101GB of audio recordings of 162520 fundamental piano jazz patterns: chords, arpeggios, scales, and chord progressions, and their inversions in all keys of the 88-key piano.
 The figure below depicts the taxonomy of the dataset.

 ![image](https://user-images.githubusercontent.com/16122125/196017322-80bc3fdb-ede1-409b-b71b-80860d4d629b.png)